 The cleaning process causes a vacuum in the sewer, which will not affect most homes.
 However, some homes may experience problems with inadequate or partially blocked drain vents.
 The vacuum may cause P-traps (the s-shaped bend in the pipe under sinks and drains) to be sucked dry.

 Residents who notice a sewer smell are advised to run a small amount of water in their drains to refill these traps.
 Residents may also notice a bubbling or gurgling noise during cleaning operations.
 Most of the City’s sanitary sewer system is cleaned on a three-year cycle.
 Some locations in the City are cleaned as often as every three months, depending on conditions in the area.

-If you have any questions about the sewer maintenance program, please call Sewer Foreman, Wayne Bauer, at 847.926.1150.
+If you have any questions about the sewer maintenance program, please call Sewer Foreman, Rob Pluta, at 847.926.1150.

 Flooding occurs most commonly from heavy rainfall when natural watercourses do not have the capacity to carry and drain excess water faster than nature delivers, and when water inundation occurs resulting in higher than normal river levels.
 Often times these unfortunate situations are unpredictable, but the City of Highland Park works hard to maintain the city to try and prevent such incidents from occurring.